 Here are several easy steps to know how to whiten teeth in Adobe Lightroom classic or photoshop, editing portraits and touching up faces in Lightroom to get stunning, lively images.
-The goal is to show you some easy ways to make your images pop and give some personality back to your subject!
+The goal is to show you some easy ways to make your photos pop and give some personality back to your subject!
 And each step explained can be applied to almost any portrait you take!
 And if you want to know more, just click here.

 We have the image of this outdoorsy, very friendly man.
 He looks a bit cold, but his smile and eyes are inviting.
-Let’s bring him into Lightroom and edit him to make sure we capture the essence of who he is!
+Let’s bring him into Lightroom, click this link, and edit him to ensure we capture the essence of who he is!

 In your Basic Adjustment Panel, let’s change the contrast, shadows and blacks.
 Each of these makes the subject pop a little bit more by giving the image some deeper blacks overall.

-Increasing shadows by +70 points makes sure that we’re not losing key details in the darker areas of the image, like his beard.
+Increasing shadows by +70 points ensure that we’re not losing key details in the darker areas of the image, like his beard.

 Decreasing the blacks clipping by -82 points clips some of the blacks to help maintain some of the contrast going on.